easystreetgames/Rob-Harris-Portfolio/React Script Reference/objects.md

 ### Prototypes

 Objects can be defined for future creation.
+See the [Prototype tutorial](./prototypes.md) for more details.

 ```
 Define(